andregaeta/BlinkWell/README.md

 ## How to use

 Just download the [latest release](https://github.com/andregaeta/BlinkWell/releases/tag/v1.0) and run the executable.
 BlinkWell will start on the system tray.
 You can double click it to open the main window.
+In the setting tab, you can enable the features you want.

 **BlinkWell requires a webcam to be connected.**